PasqualeZingo/trafficGen/README.md

 #### passwd
 This file contains the username and password for each account.
 In this repository, the passwords are stored as plaintext, but dovecot allows for them to be stored as hashes as well. the syntax is <username>@<domain>:{<FORMAT>}<password>.

+## Scheduler
+To run the scheduler, simply type the command "python3 scheduler.py".
+If it prints "Call random duckduckgo query", it will tell all the boxes to query a random website.
+The number of these queries made will be stored on each box under "/trafficGen/agents/.queries".
+If the scheduler prints "Call send Email", each box will send an email to the address info@example.com.
+These emails will be stored in "/var/mail/vhosts/example.com/info".
+Finally, if the scheduler prints "Print a dummy file", each box will send a print request to the print server, named cups_pdf in the example_net.py network, and successful "prints" on the virtual printer will be stored in "/home/reciever/PDF".